brainbuz/Vote-Count/md/README.md

 ### Policy People and Choice Activists

 The toolkit allows for building customized resolution systems.
-Components are provided for common operations accross multiple resolution systems such as Top and Approval counts.
-More complex systems can be defined with options such as tie breatker rules.
+Components are provided for common operations accross multiple resolution systems such as Top and Approval counts.`

 ### Mathematicians and Data Scientists